-To introduce some variation in the difficulty of the exercise, you should look into acquiring a set of variable resistance bands, so you can switch up the load on your muscles as your training develops, or drop to an easier resistance if you want to increase your reps for toning.
+To introduce some variation in the difficulty of the exercise, you should look into acquiring a set of variable resistance bands.
+These will allow you to switch up the load on your muscles as your training develops, or drop to a more comfortable resistance if you want to increase your reps for toning.
 A set of pull up assist bands with varying resistance is ideal, giving you numerous options whether you use them alone or in combination with one another.

 The correct method to complete a resistance band assisted deadlift is as follows:

-Having selected a band or combination of bands with the correct resistance for your current ability, start by placing your feet shoulder-width apart and planted toes-forward on the floor, with the band running beneath them between the heel and the arch.
+- Start by placing your feet shoulder-width apart.
+Your toes should be pointing forward on the floor with the band running beneath between the heel and arch.

-As you improve your technique over time, you'll naturally want to move from banded lifts to lifting weights.
-The techniques you've learned while using the resistance band will help you get to grips more quickly with the barbell deadlift, but also you can return to the banded method to address specific areas of your form which might need adjustment or improvement.
+As you improve your technique on how to deadlift over time, you'll naturally want to move from banded lifts to lifting weights.
+The methods you've learned while using the resistance band will help you get to grips more quickly with the barbell deadlift, but also you can return to the banded method to address specific areas of your form, which might need adjustment or improvement.

 What techniques does the exercise train?

-As well as targeting and training specific muscle groups, deadlifting with resistance bands allows you to work on elements of your form and technique which can then be transferred across to deadlifting with weights.
-It's a lower risk way of perfecting these elements of the exercise before moving on to the barbell and carries less probability of injury, which makes it ideal for beginners, or for experienced lifters who want to improve or correct a specific aspect of their form.
+As well as targeting and training specific muscle groups, deadlifting with resistance bands allows you to work on elements of your form and technique which can then be transferred across to deadlifting with heavier weights.
+It's a lower risk way of perfecting these elements of the exercise before moving on to the barbell by carrying less probability of injury, which makes it ideal for beginners or for experienced lifters who want to improve or correct a specific aspect of their form.

-Specific elements of form which this type of deadlift can improve include:
+Specific elements of form which this type of deadlift can improve upon include the following:

 - Acceleration of the bar throughout the lift, moving from the mid position through to the top position.

-- Developing and maintaining the strength which you need during the lockout.
+- Developing and maintaining the strength you need during the lockout.

 - Honing and enhancing your movement, improving smoothness and steadiness.